zhuochun/zhuochun.github.io/_posts/2013/2013-12-23-learn-vimscript-the-hard-way.markdown

 ## Functional Programming

-Vimscript supports using variables to store functions: `let Myfunc = function("sort")`
+Vimscript supports using variables to store functions: `let Myfunc = function("sort")`.

 ## Paths

 {% highlight vim %}
-# % means "the current file"
+" % means "the current file"
 :echom expand('%')

-# :p tells Vim that you want the absolute path
+" :p tells Vim that you want the absolute path
 :echom expand('%:p')

-# an absolute path to the file foo.txt in the current directory
-# regardless of whether that file actually exists
-:echom fnamemodify('foo.txt', ':p')
+" an absolute path to the file foo.txt in the current directory " regardless of whether that file actually exists :echom fnamemodify('foo.txt', ':p')
 {% endhighlight %}